Robert L. Devaney

-Robert Luke Devaney (1948 – November 16, 2025) was an American mathematician.
-He was the Feld Family Professor of Teaching Excellence at Boston University, and served as the president of the Mathematical Association of America from 2013 to 2015.
-His research involves dynamical systems and fractals.
+Robert Luke Devaney (April 9, 1948 – November 16, 2025) was an American mathematician known for his research in dynamical systems theory.
+He was the Feld Family Professor of Teaching Excellence at Boston University and served as the president of the Mathematical Association of America from 2013 to 2015.

+Devaney's research spanned dynamical systems, celestial mechanics, and complex dynamics.
+He was among the first mathematicians to systematically study the dynamics of transcendental entire functions, and the fractal structures he described in their Julia sets became known as Devaney hairs.

+Biography

-Early life and career
+Early life and education

-Devaney was born on April 9, 1948, in Lawrence, Massachusetts.
-He grew up in Methuen, Massachusetts.
+Devaney was born in Lawrence, Massachusetts, on April 9, 1948.
+He was raised in nearby Methuen, and attended Central Catholic High School.